 Believe it or not, Walt Disney World Resort in Orlando, Florida, offers incredible experiences for relaxation and pampering.
 The resort boasts 11 spas, six of which offer spa services and massages unique to your personal preferences.
-For a truly unique experience, head to the Mandara Spa within the Dolphin hotel.
+For a truly unique experience, head to the Mandara Spa within the Dolphin Hotel.
 With a Balinese-inspired theme, you can begin your spa day within the Meditation or Tea Garden before indulging in a variety of services.
-Opt for the full “Mediterranean Journey,” which begins with a Welcoming Ritual followed by Elemis Cellutox Aroma Spa Ocean Wrap, Elemis Pro-Collagen Quartz Lift Facial, Citrus Body Gloss, and Mediterranean Bathing Ritual, culminating with delicious Mediterranean inspired tea.
-This, and all spa treatments within the resort are once-in-a-lifetime experiences with their own touch of Disney magic while being completely princess free.
+Opt for the full “Mediterranean Journey,” which begins with a Welcoming Ritual followed by Elemis Cellutox Aroma Spa Ocean Wrap, Elemis Pro-Collagen Quartz Lift Facial, Citrus Body Gloss, and Mediterranean Bathing Ritual, culminating with delicious Mediterranean-inspired tea.
+This and all spa treatments within the resort are once-in-a-lifetime experiences with their own touch of Disney magic while being completely princess-free.

 Disney World Resort actually has world-class dining opportunities (especially if you visit Epcot during the annual Food and Wine Festival).
 Within each resort lies unique dining options, ranging from quick service to gourmet and fine dining.
-For a bachelorette, check out Spirit of Aloha Dinner Show at the Luau Cove within the Polynesian hotel.
+For a bachelorette, check out Spirit of Aloha Dinner Show at the Luau Cove within the Polynesian Village Resort.
 In its tropical, energetic atmosphere, you’ll fill up on Polynesian favorites while surrounded by the music and traditional dances of Hawaii, New Zealand, and other cultures, as well as (of course) a full-service bar.

 Equally incredible dining options exist within the theme parks themselves too.
-While in Epcot, you and your girl squad can hole up at the Biergarten in the Germany pavilion, a traditionally styled German beer hall.
+While in Epcot, you and your squad can hole up at the Biergarten in the Germany pavilion, a traditionally styled German beer hall.
 Grab a long table and hit the buffet as you fuel up on traditional sausages, sides, and steins of beer.
 Cheers!

 Did you know that at one theme park, you can quite literally drink around the world?
 It’s becoming increasingly popular to see large groups attempting to conquer this feat, and it’s a fun, festive and feisty way to bring your bachelorette crew across the continents, all without leaving the park.
 Within Epcot, the World Showcase represents 11 countries with cultural exhibits, rides, restaurants, shops, and, of course, cocktail offerings.
 Fresh margaritas in “Mexico,” imported champagne from “France,” assorted wine in “Italy,” and sake in “Japan” are only a small sampling of the beverages and countries you can cross off your list as you navigate your way through the park.
 To make it extra fun, consider creating a scavenger hunt to check off each “accomplishment” as you go.
 (Just be sure to pace yourselves, and hydrate!)